pmh/tag-cloud/README.md

 ## Technologies

-React (https://reactjs.org) is used as the view layer on the frontend and the api endpoint is built as a node js lamda function.
+React (https://reactjs.org) is used as the view layer on the frontend and the api endpoint is built as a nodejs lamda function.

 For data transformation and statemanagement Immune.js is used which is a library for functional programming that I've been working on for a while.
 Some of it's features includes: